 Types of GPS vehicle tracking systems

-Cellular tracking has a lower initial set up cost than the other two forms of system.
-Cellular systems utilise cellular transmissions to transmit information on the whereabouts of your vehicle fleet.
+Cellular tracking has a lower initial setup cost than the other two forms of system.
+Cellular systems utilize cellular transmissions to transmit information on the whereabouts of your vehicle fleet.
 It is not strictly up to date however; locations are reported approximately every five to ten minutes depending upon the system you opt for.
 This type of system does however carry service costs based upon a monthly fee, meaning that it is an ongoing expense and not a one-off payment.
 The information is normally displayed over the internet using the accompanying software.

-Subsequently shipping and trucking companies are more likely to select this sort of system.
-This can be an expensive system to employ although monthly fees do vary on the detail that the company wishes to be given.
+Subsequently, shipping and trucking companies are more likely to select this sort of system.
+This can be an expensive system to employ, although monthly fees do vary on the detail that the company wishes to be given.